 3. Mixing resin and hardener carefully

 Exercise caution when mixing resin with the hardener as you aren’t just beating eggs.
 Mix it attentively and with care when you are mixing at the bottom or along the sides of the container.
-Often when dealing with a large volume of resins, develop bubbles is rather unavoidable.
+Often when dealing with a large volume of resins, developing bubbles is rather unavoidable.
 Some of the bubbles might come up to the surface of the resin while you pour or cast it.

 4. Using a hot air gun or utility lighter

 This is the fastest and the most effective method, so make sure to start with this tip.
 You have to be really careful with this method because the flame is near the resin.
 Make sure to do it quickly and don’t keep the flame on the surface of the resin for too long.
 Only 1-3 seconds of heat exposure is required at a time.
 I recommend you to repeat it 1-3 times, also wait for several minutes in-between to allow the resin to cool.
 If you overheat the resin using the flame too much, it may not allow your resin to harden completely for months.
 Usually, when you overheat or over-use the flame, the cured product has a grainy, sticky texture on the surface instead of a smooth, slick surface.
 If you are using resin molds, there's also a chance that the overheated resin melts the mold and causes the mold to rip.

 5. Let bubbles escape naturally